-The versions of TamoGraph for Windows and macOS are largely identical.
+The Windows and macOS versions of TamoGraph are largely identical.
 In addition, TamoGraph project files are compatible across versions.
 Project files created with the Windows version of TamoGraph can be opened by the macOS version, and vice versa.

 Nevertheless, there are many differences between the two operating systems and the underlying hardware.
-This results in some differences in the TamoGraph versions that are summarized below:
+This results in some differences in the TamoGraph versions, which are summarized below:

 Microsoft Windows macOS Compatible Adapters Requires specific Wi-Fi adapter models for passive surveys.
 Works with the Wi-Fi adapter built into your MacBook and does not require specific additional adapters.
-Driver or Packet Capture Engine Installation You need to install the special drivers that come with this product.
-You need to install the packet capture engine.
-Simultaneous Active + Passive Surveys Supported, as long as two different adapters are plugged in.
+Driver or Packet Capture Engine Installation Requires you to install the special drivers that come with this product.
+Requires you to install the packet capture engine.
+Simultaneous Supported, as long as two different adapters are plugged in.
 Not supported.
 Using Multiple Adapters Supported.
 Not supported.

-Additionally, some menu items are located in different places on the two versions.
+Additionally, some menu items are located in different places in the two versions.